Need to Know! Characteristics of Successful Teams

 • Scientific approaches

-There are a number of types of teams, and they are generally distinguished by three key points: their purpose; their duration (permanent or ad hoc); and their membership (functional or cross-functional).
+There are several types of teams, which are generally distinguished by three key characteristics: their purpose, duration (permanent or ad hoc), and membership (functional or cross-functional).
 Five types of teams generally seen in the business sector are:

 1. Natural work groups: groups composed of people who work together every day